cloudstateio/samples-java-shoppingcart/README.md

 This project is maintained mostly by @coreyauger and @cloudstateio.

-Feel free to ping above maintainers for code review or discussions.
+Feel free to ping the maintainers above for code review or discussions.
 Pull requests are very welcome–thanks in advance!

 ### Disclaimer